Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 ---

-This is will be my dive into writeups on boxes from Hack The Box.
+This will be my dive into writeups on boxes from Hack The Box.

 Heist is a retired windows box which has been rated easy and is part of the **intro to dante** Track.
 Lets jump right in!